 AITHER (Aether) was the primordial god of light and the bright, blue ether of the heavens.
 His mists filled the space between the solid dome of the sky and the transparent mists of the earth-bound air.

-This shallow bowl with bumps - which perfectly hold anything you place on them, is hand build out of cream white stoneware clay, covered with porcelain slip and glaze layers, decorated with matte gold details.
+This shallow bowl with bumps - which perfectly hold anything you place on them, is hand built out of cream-white stoneware clay, covered with porcelain slip and glaze layers and decorated with matte gold details.

 Size: Ø - 33cm; ↨ - 17,5 cm